snusbase/docs.snusbase.com/privacy-policy.md

 ## 5. Retention of Personal Information

 Your personal information is retained for as long as necessary to provide our Services and comply with legal obligations.
-Note, however, that search log information is kept for a period of exactly 5 minutes before it is deleted and overwritten.

 ## 6. Warrant Canary